zkintro/zkintro/content/it/temp.md

 Imagine you go to a bar and can prove you are over 18 without revealing anything else, including your ID with personal information on it.
 Or you can prove that you've paid your taxes correctly, without revealing the details of your income or assets to anyone.
 These are the kind of things Zero Knowledge Proofs (ZKPs) enables.
 The term *zero knowledge* simply means we don't reveal any more information beyond what is intended.

 Immagina di entrare in un bar e dimostrare di avere più di 18 anni senza rivelare nient’altro, nemmeno il tuo documento con tutte le informazioni personali.
 Oppure immagina di dimostrare di aver pagato correttamente le tasse, senza rivelare dettagli sul tuo reddito o patrimonio.
-Questi sono esempi di quello che le Zero Knowledge Proofs (ZKP) consentono di fare.
+Questi sono esempi di quello che le Zero Knowledge Proofs (ZKPs) consentono di fare.
 Il termine *zero knowledge* ("conoscenza zero") significa semplicemente che non viene rivelata alcuna informazione oltre quella strettamente necessaria.

 ZKPs allow you to prove something without revealing anything but that the statement is true.

-Le ZKP consentono di dimostrare che un’asserzione (statement) è vera senza rivelare nient’altro.
+Le ZKPs consentono di dimostrare che un’asserzione (statement) è vera senza rivelare nient’altro.

 What does this mean?
 Let's take the classic example of "Where's Waldo".
 The game is about finding Waldo in a big picture.
 I can prove to you that I know where Waldo is without revealing the location of Waldo.
 How?